 A code black is called, and the next thing you know, 10 people turn up.
 Do these people know how to work as a team to effectively deal with the situation?

 It is important that clearly defined roles are set up so each team member knows exactly what to do and how to work together – for everyone’s safety.
 This ensures the scenario is dealt with quickly and effectively.
-Resolution’s Code Black Training includes up to six roles for a code black team, depending on the healthcare facility:
+Resolution Education’s Code Black Training includes up to six roles for a code black team, depending on the healthcare facility:

 Communicator | The lead team member on the restraint team, and first point of communication with the consumer. | |